 - Accessing webmail is as simple as clicking More to the far right of the email account you just created.

 - Then, click the fourth option down, Access Webmail.

-- You will have three webmail applications to choose from: Horde, Roundcube, and SquirrelMail.
+- You will have two webmail applications to choose from: Horde and Roundcube.
 No matter which one you choose, you can switch between them at any time.
 Test them all out to see which one you like best.

 - Whichever webmail client you click on will load and you're ready to send email!
 Try it out by sending a test email to a different email address and by sending an email to your new email address.
 This will make sure you can send and receive email from your new address.